Lava crashes through roof of Hawaii tour boat, injuring 23

 "It was immense," he said.
 "I had no idea.
 We didn't see it."

+In a flow that reached the ocean in 2016, the lava "hit a steep slope and was very quickly carried down to deeper parts of the ocean," Babb said.
+But the offshore topography of the new ocean entry is shallow, meaning explosions could occur much closer to the surface.

+And the volume of lava now entering the ocean is much higher than in previous eruptions, Babb said.
+The active eruption site is sending as much as 100 cubic meters of lava per second snaking down to the sea.
+In the 2016-2017 flow to the south, there was only about 4 cubic meters per second being erupted.

-Turpin says that he has been observing and documenting these explosions and that this type of activity is new.
+Turpin said that he has been observing and documenting these explosions and that this type of activity is new to him.
 There were no warning signs before the blast, he said.

 "There's something new.
 There's something really new," he said.
 "And I've been documenting them a bit."